stupside/playlink/backend/src/routes/README.md

 # /device/connect
 Connect the tv with a socket.
 The tv is waiting to be feed.

-# /device/code
+# /device/host
-Retrieve a numeric code and a qr code to identify the device.
+Become an host.
+The route returns a QR code, a Session.Id and a csrf token to be feed.

 # /device/feed
-Send an m3u8
+Send something to be played by the host.